jlwalkerlg/blog/content/posts/software-development/should-you-abstract-away-ef-core.md

 ---
-title: "Should You Abstract Away EF Core?"
+title: Should You Abstract Away EF Core?
-date: "2023-11-27T11:10:00Z"
+date: 2023-11-27T11:10:00Z
 categories:
 - Software Development
 tags:
 - software-architecture
 - domain-driven-design
 - the-clean-architecture
 - cqrs
 - vertical-slice-architecture
 ---

 The Clean Architecture (and others) call for the application layer to be free of external dependencies, to be persistence agnostic, and to interact with external services only through interfaces.